National Dish of India Tandoori Chicken

 1. Put the yogurt and lemon juice in a bowl.

-2. Add the spices, garlic and the chili paste to the lemon and yogurt, then whisk until smooth and thick.
+2. Add the spices, garlic, and chili paste to the lemon and yogurt, then whisk until smooth and thick.

 3. Place the drumsticks and thighs in separate resealable plastic bags.

-4. Pour half of the marinade in each bag of chicken and seal shut.
+4. Pour half of the marinade into each bag of chicken and seal it shut.

-5. Massage the bags of chicken until all the meat is well coated with the marinade.
+5. Massage the chicken with the marinade until all the meat is well coated.

 6. Let out any air from the bags and refrigerate for twenty-four (24:00) hours, turning the bags occasionally during this time.